nfredmond/DOT-Dashboard/public/docs/user-manual.md

 This section covers our advanced modeling tools for transportation planning and forecasting.

-### CAMP Travel Demand Modeling
+### GreenChAMP Travel Demand Modeling

-The Chained Activity Modeling Process (CAMP) provides robust travel demand forecasting capabilities:
+The Green DOT Chained Activity Modelling Process (GreenChAMP) provides robust travel demand forecasting capabilities:

-#### Running a CAMP Model
+#### Running a GreenChAMP Model

 1. Navigate to "Modeling" > "Travel Demand"
 2. Define your study area by selecting TAZs or drawing a boundary